On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Numerical Experiments

 Our algorithms and numerical examples are implemented using Julia 1.6~\cite{bezanson2017julia}, with Gurobi 9.0~\cite{gurobi} interfaced through the JuMP package (version 0.23)~\cite{dunning2017}.
-We use 25 single-core 2.1GHz Intel Xeon processors (24 for the worker processes and 1 for the manager process) with 50 GByte of RAM to allow parallelization of the SSSO (Algorithm~\ref{alg:convexSSSO}).
+We use 25 CPUs (24 for the worker processes and 1 for the manager process) with 50 GByte of RAM to allow parallelization of the SSSO (Algorithm~\ref{alg:convexSSSO}).